foramsojitra/prep/README.md

 Array objects inherit properties from the Array prototype.

-On top of the chain is Object.prototype.
+On top of the
+is Object.prototype.
 Every prototype inherits properties and methods from the Object.prototype.

 A prototype is a blueprint of an object.
 Prototype allows us to use properties and methods on an object even if the properties and methods do not exist on the current object.